yukiwith5267/HomeVisitLINEBot/README.md

 - cloudflare(or ngrok)

 ## How to use this rep
-1. Please fft the intercom sound.[How to fft the intercom](https://github.com/yukiwith5267/Linebot-Unlocker/tree/main/fft)

-2. Create a LINE Bot and obtain the `LINE USER ID`, `Channel Secret token` and `Access token`.
-Also, you will need the `LINEnotify token` and the `OPENAI` api key.
-The `Switch bot api` is optional.
-(It remotely controls electricity.)
+1. First, you need to capture the intercom sound via the microphone connected to the Raspi and FFT analyze it.
+[FFT procedure for intercom sound](https://github.com/yukiwith5267/Linebot-Unlocker/tree/main/fft)

+2. Set Environment Variables

 ```.env
 LINE_CHANNEL_SECRET_TOKEN=<Your_LINE_Channel_Secret_Token>